 - Product Freshness/Recency

 Bloomreach combines these scores to compute an overall ranking score for each product in the retrieved set of products.
 The products are sorted in descending order of that score.
-Manual configurations in the Bloomreach Dashboard such as boost and bury are available for you to override the computed scores and change the sort order of products.
+You can override these ranking scores by setting conditional boost and bury rules in the Bloomreach dashboard.
+This will tweak the order in which products are returned in the results.

 Bloomreach uses many signals to compute a performance score for each returned product.
 The primary signal includes a blend of product views, add to carts, conversions and revenue which the products generate for a given search query.
-For customers that have Product Collections (or SKU sets) in their catalog, Bloomreach optimizes ranking of both the Collections as well as their component products based on performance signals.
+For customers that have Product Collections (or variant groups) in their catalog, Bloomreach optimizes ranking of both the Collections as well as their component products/SKUs.

 Bloomreach uses pixels on the site to capture the raw data that drive performance scores.
 The signals are refreshed on a daily basis to adjust to changing usage patterns on the site.